denisa/clq/README.md

 - `clq -query releases[0].version CHANGELOG.md`
     validates the complete changelog and returns the version of the most recent release.

-# Execution with Docker
+## Execution with Docker

-A small docker image offers a simple no-installation executable.
+A small minimal docker image offers a simple no-installation executable.

 A single changelog file can be validated with a simple `docker run -i denisa/clq < CHANGELOG.md`.

 To operate on multiple files is more complex and we recommend either multiple individual invocations, or the installation of native binaries.

+The project also generates a 2nd docker image whose label ends wih `-alpine`, for example: `1.2.3-alpine`.
+This image, larger, is for use  by the [clq-action](https://github.com/denisa/clq-action).

+## GitHub action

+[clq-action](https://github.com/denisa/clq-action) documents how to integrate clq in a GitHub workflow.

 # Grammar for supported Changelog
 ```